schlegs88/Pong-Project/README.md

 ## Requirements and Specifications
 Unity - Version 2023.2.5
-git - Any version should do.
+git - Any version should do

 ## Installation
 1. Clone the repository to your local machine using git.
   1.1 Open a command prompt and use: